 If at any point in the future, the customer decides to upgrade their system by adding an extra battery, this will allow us to know when the Warranty period begins for the part added at a later date.

 14. Technical Support

-If you experience any issues with libbi during or post installation, please scan the QR code below to be taken to our Help Centre.
+If you experience any issues with libbi during or post installation, please contact our technical support team by scanning the QR Code below: